AlexFelicytaNovak/ImageProcessingApp/README.md

 ### Color quantization algorithm
 The application uses **median cut**, which reduces the number of colours in an image to a value selected by the user while preserving the image’s overall appearance.

+## 🏗️ Application Architecture
+This application follows Model-View-ViewModel architecture, where Model is the Document which represents the loaded image.
+View is the SwiftUI ContentView which displays the UI, while ViewModel is the ContentViewModel responsible for performing actions in response to UI events such as filter function changes.

 ## 🔨 Installation
 To install the project you need a Mac with **Xcode 14 or later** installed.
 1. Open `CGProject2.xcodeproj` in Xcode.